Meneval

 Meneval (30 March 1973 - after 1995) was an American-bred Thoroughbred racehorse and sire.
 Bred in Kentucky and sent to race in Ireland as a yearling and showed considerable promise when finishing second on his only start as a two-year-old in 1975.
 In the following year he was undefeated in four starts, winning the Ballysax Stakes, Nijinsky Stakes and Gallinule Stakes in spring and then returning after a lengthy break to record his biggest victory in the Irish St. Leger.
 As a four-year-old he won the Hardwicke Stakes but failed to live up to expectations that he would become a leading contender for the Prix de l'Arc de Triomphe.
 He failed to reproduce his European form when campaigned in the United States in 1978.
 He later stood as a breeding stallion in the United States and Ireland but had little success as a sire of winners.

 Background

 Meneval was a "strong, very good-looking" bay horse with a small white star bred in Kentucky by Mrs G M Humphrey.
 As a yearling he was put up for auction at Keeneland and bought for $170,000 by representatives of Mrs George Getty II.
-He was sent to Europe and entered training with Vincent O'Brien at Ballydoyle.
+He was subsequently sent to Europe to train under Vincent O'Brien at Ballydoyle.

 His sire Le Fabuleux was a successful French racehorse who won the Prix du Jockey Club in 1964 and went on to sire several good winners including Dauphin Fabuleux and Effervescing.
 Meneval's dam Nalee won the Black-Eyed Susan Stakes and came from an outstanding family, being a daughter of Levee and a full-sister to Shuvee.